breatheco-de/content/src/content/lesson/pandas-pivot.es.md

 ---
 description: >-
-  Learn how to effectively use Pandas pivot tables in this comprehensive guide.
-  Master data manipulation and analysis today!
-Discover more now!
+  Master Pandas pivot tables with our comprehensive guide!
+Learn data manipulation and analysis techniques today.
+Discover the power of Pandas now!
 ---